-The Re[Space] café is starting a Book Group on the last Thursday of the month, 10.30 – 12.20 am.
+The Re[Space] café has started a Book Group on the last Thursday of the month, 10.30 – 12.20 am.

 The next meeting will be Thursday June 27th and the book under discussion will be The Crossing Places by Elly Griffiths.

 Dr Ruth Galloway is called in when a child’s bones are discovered on the north Norfolk salt marshes.
 Are they the remains of a local girl who disappeared ten years earlier – or are the bones much older?
 DCI Harry Nelson refuses to give up the hunt for the missing girl.
 Since she vanished, someone has been sending him bizarre anonymous notes about ritual sacrifice, quoting Shakespeare and the Bible.
 He knows that Ruth’s expertise and experience could help him finally to put this case to rest.
 But when a second child goes missing, Ruth finds herself in danger from a killer who knows she’s getting ever closer to the truth…

 ‘Griffiths skilfully treads a line between credulity and modern methods of detection – Sunday Times

 Archaeology and crime often walk hand in hand in crime fiction but I’ve never before, however, read a crime novel in which the two blend as successfully as in The Crossing Places … Elly Griffiths’ characterization is as good as her writing, and I can’t wait for the next in the series – Shotsmag

 The meeting to follow will be on Thursday, July 25th, discussing All the Light We Cannot See by Anthony Doerr